 FACTOIDS & TRIVIA

-During the 1980s, Martin made some custom order and short production-run reissues of the legendary pre-World War II model D-28.
+During the 1980s, Martin made some custom order and short production-run models patterned after the legendary pre-World War II model D-28.
 The pre-War D-28s are affectionately known as “herringbones” or just “bones” by virtue of the herringbone marquetry inlaid along the perimeter of the top.
-The 1980s reissues proved to be popular enough that Martin introduced a pre-War reissue series in the 1990s.
+The 1980s reissues proved to be popular enough that Martin introduced a pre-War "vintage" series in the 1990s.
 This Vintage series included the D-28 in 14-fret (HD-28VR) and 12-fret (HD-28VS) versions, the D-18VR, the D-18VS, the OM-28VR, the 000-28EC Eric Clapton signature model, and the D-45VR.
 These guitars are not true reproductions of the orginals, however.
-The HD-28VR shown here has some features not found on a pre-War D-28 including a satin finish neck, smaller “modified” V-shape neck profile, adjustable truss rod, and Indian rosewood body.
+The HD-28VR shown here has some features not found on a pre-War D-28 including a satin finish neck, smaller “modified” V-shape neck profile, adjustable truss rod, Sitka spruce top with heavier bracing, and Indian rosewood body.
 Regardless of the modernization, the HD-28 still has the classic Martin dreadnaught sound.

 MARTIN HD-28VR (1997)